sivaschenko/sivaschenko.github.io/_posts/2016-20-12-magento2-retrieving-category-layered-navigation-filterable-attributes.md

 So, the task is a bit more complex than seems to be.

-Basically all filterable attributes in Magento 2 can be retrived from **FilterableAttributeList**:
+Basically all filterable attributes in Magento 2 can be retrieved from **FilterableAttributeList**:

 ```php?start_inline=1
 $filterableAttributes = ObjectManager::getInstance()->get(\Magento\Catalog\Model\Layer\Category\FilterableAttributeList::class);